kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 To illustrate this concept further, suppose a CronJob is set to schedule a new Job every one minute beginning at `08:30:00`, and its
-`startingDeadlineSeconds` is set to 200 seconds, if the CronJob controller happens to be down from `08:29:00` to `10:21:00`, the job will still start at 10:22:00.
+`startingDeadlineSeconds` is set to 200 seconds, if the CronJob controller happens to be down for the same period as the previous example (`08:29:00` to `10:21:00`,) the Job will still start at 10:22:00.
 This happens as the controller now checks how many missed schedules happened in the last 200 seconds (ie, 3 missed schedules), rather than from the last scheduled time until now.

 The Cronjob is only responsible for creating Jobs that match its schedule, and the Job in turn is responsible for the management of the Pods it represents.